 Creating a new exercise habit can be hard, especially in the beginning your mind and body try to resist the change as much as possible.

-30 day challenges are a good way to start an exercise habit.
+30-day challenges are a good way to start an exercise routine.
 It starts small, you can track it and you stick with it for 30 days.

 It motivates you to not miss a day because you have a deadline.

 When we have a deadline, we tend to perform better.
-It creates a pressure and forces us to show up everyday.
+It creates pressure and forces us to show up every day.

 Though you will be getting the benefits after 30 days, don’t stop there.
 It has given you a head start for your lifelong fitness journey (hopefully).

-You can google and get numerous challenges that focus on each body part or even fully body workouts.
+You can google and get numerous challenges that focus on each body part or even full body workouts.
 Pinterest is also a great resource for this.

-Try to incorporate different kinds of physical activities in your exercise regimen.
+Try to incorporate different kinds of physical activities into your exercise regimen.
 Because it keeps exercise interesting and enjoyable.